-One of the key benefits of most side hustles is that you can start most of them right from your own home.
+One of the key benefits of most side hustles is that you can start most right from your home.
 In some ways, it’s like starting your own home-based business.
 Unfortunately, some side hustles require you to invest in items to start your venture.
 What’s great about renting via Fat Lama is that you’re renting the things you already own.
 You’ve already spent the money, so there is no upfront investment to get started.

 If renting things you already own sounds like a great way for you to make some additional cash, give it a try.
 Sign up via this link and receive a $25 credit toward a Fat Lama rental.

 - Sign up and make money driving for Uber